RedisTimeSeries/RedisTimeSeries/docs/commands/ts.add.md

 TS.ADD key timestamp value [RETENTION retentionTime] [ENCODING [COMPRESSED|UNCOMPRESSED]] [CHUNK_SIZE size] [ON_DUPLICATE policy] [LABELS {label value}...]
 ```

+- _key_ - Key name for time series
-* _timestamp_ - (integer) UNIX sample timestamp **in milliseconds**. `*` can be used for an automatic timestamp from the system clock.
+- _timestamp_ - (integer) UNIX sample timestamp **in milliseconds**. `*` can be used for an automatic timestamp from the system clock.
-* _value_ - (double) numeric data value of the sample.
+- _value_ - (double) numeric data value of the sample.
 We expect the double number to follow [RFC 7159](https://tools.ietf.org/html/rfc7159) (JSON standard).
 In particular, the parser will reject overly large values that would not fit in binary64.
 It will not accept NaN or infinite values.

 The following arguments are optional because they can be set by TS.CREATE:

- * RETENTION _retentionTime_ - Maximum age for samples compared to last event time (in milliseconds).
+ - RETENTION _retentionTime_ - Maximum age for samples compared to last event time (in milliseconds).
 Relevant only when adding data to a time series that hasn't been previously created; when adding samples to an existing time series, this argument is ignored.
-    * Default: The global retention secs configuration of the database (by default, `0`)
+    - Default: The global retention secs configuration of the database (by default, `0`)
-    * When set to 0, the series is not trimmed at all
+    - When set to 0, the series is not trimmed at all
- * ENCODING _enc_ - Specify the series samples encoding format.
+ - ENCODING _enc_ - Specify the series samples encoding format.
 One of the following values:
-    * `COMPRESSED`: apply the DoubleDelta compression to the series samples, meaning compression of Delta of Deltas between timestamps and compression of values via XOR encoding.
+    - `COMPRESSED`: apply the DoubleDelta compression to the series samples, meaning compression of Delta of Deltas between timestamps and compression of values via XOR encoding.
-    * `UNCOMPRESSED`: keep the raw samples in memory.
+    - `UNCOMPRESSED`: keep the raw samples in memory.
- * CHUNK_SIZE _size_ - amount of memory, in bytes, allocated for data.
+ - CHUNK_SIZE _size_ - amount of memory, in bytes, allocated for data.
 Must be a multiple of 8, Default: 4096.
- * ON_DUPLICATE _policy_ - overwrite key and database configuration for `DUPLICATE_POLICY` (policy for handling multiple samples with identical timestamps).
+ - ON_DUPLICATE _policy_ - overwrite key and database configuration for `DUPLICATE_POLICY` (policy for handling multiple samples with identical timestamps).
 One of the following values:
-   * `BLOCK` - an error will occur for any out of order sample
+   - `BLOCK` - an error will occur for any out of order sample
-   * `FIRST` - ignore any newly reported value
+   - `FIRST` - ignore any newly reported value
-   * `LAST` - override with the newly reported value
+   - `LAST` - override with the newly reported value
-   * `MIN` - only override if the value is lower than the existing value
+   - `MIN` - only override if the value is lower than the existing value
-   * `MAX` - only override if the value is higher than the existing value
+   - `MAX` - only override if the value is higher than the existing value
-   * `SUM` - If a previous sample exists, add the new sample to it so that the updated value is equal to (previous + new).
+   - `SUM` - If a previous sample exists, add the new sample to it so that the updated value is equal to (previous + new).
 If no previous sample exists, set the updated value equal to the new value.
- * LABELS {_label_ _value_}... - Set of label-value pairs that represent metadata labels of the key.
+ - LABELS {_label_ _value_}... - Set of label-value pairs that represent metadata labels of the key.
 Relevant only when adding data to a time series that hasn't been previously created; when adding samples to an existing time series, this argument is ignored.

 #### Examples
 ```sql